-Lake Tahoe evacuees watching weekend with hope as fire slows
+Lake Tahoe evacuees hope to return home as wildfire slows

 The northeast section of the immense Sierra Nevada blaze was still within a few miles of South Lake Tahoe and the Nevada state line but fire officials said it hadn’t made any significant advances in several days and wasn’t challenging containment lines in long sections of its perimeter.

-A map displayed at a Friday evening briefing showed much of the 333-square-mile (862-square-kilometer) blaze ringed in black, to indicate containment lines.

-With the fire about one-third surrounded, authorities allowed more people back into their homes on the western and northern sides of the fires Friday afternoon.
+With more than one third of the 334-square-mile (866-square-kilometer) blaze surrounded, authorities allowed more people back into their homes on the western and northern sides of the fires Friday afternoon.

 But there was no timeline for allowing the return of 22,000 South Lake Tahoe residents and others across the state line in Douglas County, Nevada who were evacuated days ago.
 Authorities were taking that decision day by day.